r3lativee/r3lativee/README.md

 <!--- 🌱 I’m currently exploring different domains of tech.-->
 - 🌱 I’m currently working on my Personal Projects.
 - 👯 I would be happy to collaborate with other developers.
-- ⚡ I like programming a lot more then I should.
+- ⚡ I like programming as well as Designing and Developing things.

 <hr>